 When there is minimal soil available for treatment, a sand filter system is sometimes used to make up for the lack of soil.
-Sand, located in a sand containment vessel between the pump tank and the pressurized drainfield.
-The sand acts to treat the effluent before it enters the shallow soils on site.
-This effectively makes up for the lack of soil depth.
-The sand filter itself is a concrete or PVC-lined box filled with a specific sand material.
-A network of pressurized lines is placed in a gravel-filled bed on top of the sand.
-The septic tank effluent is pumped through the pipes in controlled doses to insure uniform distribution.
-As the effluent trickles down through the sand it is treated.
-A gravel underdrain collects and moves the treated wastewater to either a second pump chamber for discharge into a pressurized drainfield or the filter can sometimes drain into a gravity flow drainfield.
+Sand, located in a sand containment vessel between the pump tank and pressurized drainfield, treats effluent before it enters shallow soils.
+Septic tank effluent is pumped through pipes in controlled doses to insure uniform distribution.
+As effluent trickles down through the sand it is treated.
+A gravel underdrain collects and moves the treated wastewater to either a second pump chamber for discharge into a pressurized drainfield or into a gravity flow drainfield.
 The second pump chamber is commonly located within the sand filter.

 Intermittent Sand Filter Anatomy

 Sand filter on property

 Another system that can be used when a site has inadequate soil depth is a mound.
 A mound is a drainfield raised above the natural soil surface with a specific sand fill material.
 Within the sand fill is a gravel bed with a network of pressurized pipes.
 Septic tank effluent is pumped through the pipes in controlled doses to insure uniform distribution throughout the bed.
-Treatment of the effluent occurs as it moves through the sand and into the natural soil.
+Treatment of effluent occurs as it moves through the sand and into the natural soil.

 Mound system on property